spatialthoughts/qgis-tutorials/source/docs/creating_basemaps_with_qtiles.rst

    to start the process of rendering the tiles.

-.. note:: The number of tiles increase 4 times for every additional zoom level and since our layer has an extend of the entire world - there will be millions of tiles at higher zoom levels.
+.. note:: The number of tiles increase 4 times for every additional zoom level and since our layer has an extend of the entire World - there will be millions of tiles at higher zoom levels.

 .. image:: /static/creating_basemaps_with_qtiles/images/3.png